-- See table ES3.4 for full footnotes. - The geographical coverage of this table is UK and Gibraltar only.
+- See Table ES 6 for full footnotes. - The geographical coverage of this table is UK and Gibraltar only.

-ES.4 OTHER INFORMATION
+ES 4 OTHER INFORMATION

-Table ES 4.1 lists the indirect greenhouse gases for which the UK has made emissions estimates.
+Table ES 8 lists the indirect greenhouse gases for which the UK has made emissions estimates.
 Nitrogen oxides, carbon monoxide and NMVOCs are included in the inventory because they can produce increases in tropospheric ozone concentrations and this increases radiative forcing.
 Sulphur oxides are included because they contribute to aerosol formation.